-Vice President for Student Affairs and the Prevention Services Advisory Board offer programs to describe options to decrease perpetration and bystander inaction, and to increase empowerment for complainants in order to promote safety and to help prevent conditions that facilitate violence.
+Offices under the auspices of the Vice President for Student Affairs and the Prevention Services Advisory Board offer programs to describe options to decrease perpetration and bystander inaction, and to increase empowerment for complainants in order to promote safety and to help prevent conditions that facilitate violence.
 Such programs include alcohol and drug awareness programs, which explain that substance use and substance abuse increases the risk of sexual misconduct, and programs about safe and healthy choices.
 This programming is presented to recognized student organizations, including athletes, graduate students, international students, and students involved in Greek Life.

-Primary prevention and awareness programs for all incoming students and new employees include virtual and online training programs.
+Primary prevention and awareness programs for all incoming students and new employees include online training programs.
 Prevention training is offered to identify risky or unacceptable conduct before it occurs.
 This training promotes positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality; encourages safe bystander intervention; and seeks to change behavior and social norms in healthy and safe directions.
 Awareness programs include community-wide or audience-specific programming which describes initiatives and strategies to prevent sexual misconduct, relationship violence, stalking, promote safety, and reduce perpetration of sexual misconduct.

-The University requires Everfi" online Sexual Assault Prevention training for students, and beginning fall 2021 Preventing Harassment and Discrimination: Non-Supervisors, and Preventing Harassment and Discrimination with Title IX/Clery Module, and Preventing Harassment and Discrimination: Supervisors with title IX/Clery will be required for faculty, staff, and student employees to learn how to recognize and respond to incidents of sexual harassment including sexual assault, dating violence, domestic violence and stalking.
-The Office of Institutional Equity and Compliance (OIEC) offers content specific Title IX updates, Understanding Discrimination and Harassment in the Work Environment, New Leader Orientation-Discrimination and Harassment, and Discrimination and Harassment 101 with OIEC.
+The University mandates Preventing Discrimination and Harassment online training through Everfi for students and staff, and Campus Safety and Social Responsibility Training (CampusSaVE) for staff to learn how to recognize and respond to incidents of sexual assault, dating violence, domestic violence and stalking.
+OIEC offers Title IX Updates, Understanding Discrimination and Harassment in the Work Environment, New Employee Orientation, New Leader Orientation-Discrimination and Harassment, and Discrimination and Harassment 101 with OIEC.

-The Wichita Police Department should be contacted when criminal activity occurs in a situation in which students engage at noncampus locations of student organizations officially recognized by the institution (such as a Greek house).
+The local police department - the Wichita Police Department - is the agency to be notified when criminal activity occurs in a situation in which students engaged at noncampus locations of student organizations officially recognized by the institution (such as a Greek house).